Design-Based Cross-Validation for Comparing Small Area Estimators: Simulation Analysis

 We first consider a design-based simulation study that mimics the 2024 Zambia DHS.
 Since the 2024 Zambia DHS was based on the sampling frame from the 2022 census, we constructed a 300m $\times$ 300m population grid using the 2022 population surface from WorldPop \citep{worldpop2018}.
 To construct the sampling frame, we ranked pixels by population within each province and retained the most populated pixels to match the provincial EA counts from the 2024 DHS sampling frame, yielding $36{,}770$ gridded pixels.
 We treat these pixels as the master sampling frame of our study.
 For simplicity, we ignore urban/rural status of the pixels in the simulation and consider synthetic surveys stratified by province.

-While the analysis in this paper focuses on prevalence estimation at the province level, we construct the synthetic population in this simulation study using smoothed district-level estimates of women's literacy rate, obtained by fitting a Fay-Herriot model on the 2024 Zambia DHS.
-This introduces realistic within-province heterogeneity in our simulated data.
-For a given cluster $c$ with population $N_c$ in a district with assumed true prevalence $p$, we generate event count $Y_c$ from a Beta-Binomial distribution with mean $N_c p$ and variance $N_c p(1-p)(1 + (N_c - 1)d)$, where $d = 0.00001$ introduces additional overdispersion within the district.
-The simulated finite population prevalence in the $i$-th province is then $\theta_{i} = \sum_{c \in i} Y_c / \sum_{c \in i} N_c$.
+We construct the synthetic population in this simulation study using smoothed district-level estimates of women's literacy rate, obtained by fitting a Fay-Herriot model on the 2024 Zambia DHS.
+This introduces realistic within-area heterogeneity in our simulated data.
+For a given cluster $c$ with population $N_c$ in a district with prevalence $p$, we generate event count $Y_c$ from a Beta-Binomial distribution with mean $N_c p$ and variance $N_c p(1-p)(1 + (N_c - 1)d)$, where $d = 0.00001$ introduces additional overdispersion within the district.
+In this simulated population, at the district level, $N_c$ varies between 12 and 462 with the average around 65, resulting in excess binomial variance between $0.011\%$ and $0.461\%$.
+The simulated finite population prevalence in the $i$-th area is then $\theta_{i} = \sum_{c \in i} Y_c / \sum_{c \in i} N_c$.